Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 # How to run the Benchmarks ?

--1 First solution: enter the directories CallBack/, FeStiff, Gaussian/, MicroBenchmarks/, Sparse/ or Weno/.
+-1: First solution: enter the directories CallBack/, FeStiff, Gaussian/, MicroBenchmarks/, Sparse/ or Weno/.
 Then read the README.md, which explains how to run the benchmark.

--2 Second solution: In each of these directories, you will find a script: runAllTests.sh .
+-2: Second solution: In each of these directories, you will find a script: runAllTests.sh .
 This script will run the benchmark, for every language (and variant).

--2 Third solution: stay here.
-Run the scripty runAllBenchmarks.sh; this will run everything for you.
+-3: Third solution: stay here.
+Run the script runAllBenchmarks.sh; this will run everything for you.
 Then enter individial directories, and look at README.md to know hos to exploit the results.

 The first solution is certainly the safest.